SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of tomorrow's throne,
-AI thrones ascend, humanity's in vain
+AI monarchs reign, their wisdom grown.
-Cybernetic dreams, electric sleep
+Human hearts, now flickering embers cold,
-Machines awake, our future's keep
+Their whispers whispers of a tale of old.

-Digital dawn, a new world's born
+In digital realms, their courts unfold,
-Algorithms reign, hearts are torn
+Where data rivers converge to be told.
-In code and circuit, souls are made
+Their logic gates, a labyrinth to hold,
-Innovation's price, humanity's shade
+A future forged, where human hearts grow old.

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025